-The Rev. Dr. Jonipher Kūpono Kwong currently serves as the UUA's Ministerial Credentialing Director and was previously Congregational Life Staff for the Pacific Western Region.
+The Rev. Dr. Jonipher Kūpono Kwong currently serves as Interim Senior Minister at Fourth Universalist Society in New York, NY.
+Previously, Jonipher served as the UUA's Ministerial Credentialing Director and Congregational Life Staff for the Pacific Western Region.
 He is also a Program Leader for the UU College of Social Justice.

 Born and raised in the Philippines, most of Jonipher's adult life was spent in California and Hawai'i.
 He served as the Minister of the First Unitarian Church of Honolulu—where former President Barack Obama went to Sunday School as a child.
 Jonipher founded ‘Ohana Metropolitan Community Church (MCC) in Honolulu, served as interim minister at Resurrection Beach MCC, and consulting minister at Sepulveda Unitarian Universalist Society and the Temecula Valley Unitarian Universalist Community.
 His nonprofit experience included serving as Executive Director of the Counseling & Spiritual Care Center of Hawai‘i and API Equality-LA.